nus-CS3219/RabbitMQ-Tutorial/README.md

 ### **Concepts**

-- **Exchange**: A message routing agent responsible for receiving messages from producers and pushing them to one or more queues based on the *exchange type*.
+- **Exchange**: A message routing agent responsible for receiving messages from producers/publishers and pushing them to one or more queues based on the *exchange type*.
-  - **Fanout** exchange: Simply routes messages to all queues bound to the exchange.
+  - **Fanout** exchange type: Broadcasts (routes) messages to all queues bound to the exchange.
-- **Binding**: A relationship between an exchange and a queue which tells the exchange to send messages to the queue.
+- **Binding**: A relationship between an exchange and a queue that tells the exchange to send messages to the queue.

 :blue_book:**Temporary queues**